Shhsvri/BIOF045-NGS_Analysis/lectures/Day3_RNAseq/lessons/01_vim.md

 Practice some of the editing shortcuts, then quit the document without saving any changes.

-***
+---

 **Exercise**

 We have covered some basic commands in vim, but practice is key for getting comfortable with the program.
 Let's practice what we just learned in a brief challenge.

-1. Navigate into your "~/Day1/R_data"
+1. Navigate into your `~/Day3/text_editor`
-2. Use `cat` to view the content of patients.tsv
+2. Use `cat` to view the content of `fixme.txt`
-3. Use vim to open the file and then close without saving
-4. Open the file again and change *harvey*'s height from NA to 174
+3. Open the file using `vim` and follow the instructions.
-5. Save the file.
+4. Save the file.
-6. Open the file again and add one more person to the end of your file
-	- We will read this file in R later

-***
+5. Use `cat` to ensure your edits have been saved.
+---

 ### Overview of vim commands